Arlet/verilog-65C02-microcode/README.md

 ## Status

 * All CMOS/NMOS 6502 instructions added (except for NOPs as undefined, Rockwell/WDC extensions)
-* Model passes Klaus Dormann's test suite for 6502/65C02 (with BCD disabled)
+* Model passes Klaus Dormann's test suite for 6502/65C02 (with BCD enabled)
-* RST, IRQ, RDY implemented.
+* SYNC, RST, IRQ, RDY, NMI implemented.
-* NMI not yet implemented.
 * BCD support implemented using additional cycle.
 N/C/Z flags updated, V flag unaffected.

 ### Cycle counts
 For purpose of minimizing design, I did not keep the original cycle count.
-Most of the so-called dead cycles have been removed.
-In some cases, this was too complicated, most notably when doing the implied push/pull instructions, such as PHA and PLA.
+Most of the so-called dead cycles have been removed, except for one cycle in the PHx/PLx instructions, where this would have been too messy.

 | Instruction type | Cycles |
 | :--------------: | :----: |